-Companies are increasingly measuring and valuing the natural resources or natural capital used in their operations, shifting beyond traditional income statements and balance sheets.
-This enables them to track their use of natural capital and generation of benefits, as well as impacts.
-By routinely tracking the use of water, energy, soil, and/or other natural resources and related emissions, companies can measure their progress in strengthening their bottom lines while improving their broader footprint on environment and society.
+Companies increasingly measure and value the natural resources – or natural capital – used in their operations, shifting financial assessments beyond traditional income statements and balance sheets.
+This expansive approach enables firms to track their use of natural capital and production of benefits as well as associated impacts.
+By tracking the use of water, energy, soil, and other natural resources and related emissions, companies can measure their progress in strengthening bottom lines while improving environmental and societal outcomes.

-By identifying and quantifying the dependencies of a value chain on various ecosystem services, e.g. precipitation, soil quality, and pollination, natural capital measurement and valuation can provide critical information, which enables strategies to strengthen corporate performance and enhance the environment.
-An increased understanding of the company’s use of natural capital aids in mitigating and preventing risks, recognizing and exploiting opportunities and can help increase profits and/or reduce losses.
-In many cases, the value chain affects not only the company’s relevant natural resource base, but also the livelihoods of local stakeholders.
+In identifying and quantifying a value chain’s dependence on various ecosystem services – e.g. precipitation, soil quality, and pollination – companies that perform natural capital measurement and valuation provide information vital to strengthening corporate performance and building environmental resiliency.
+A robust understanding of a company’s use of natural capital helps the firm mitigate risks, as well as identify and exploit opportunities to increase profits and reduce losses.
+In many cases, the natural capital value chain affects not only the company’s natural resource base but also the livelihoods of local stakeholders.

-Indufor supports companies in identifying the material impacts and dependencies in their value chain together with local stakeholders.
-In discussion with companies, we develop customized in-depth measurement and valuation techniques.
-We have actively been developing guidance for the forest sector to incorporate natural capital valuation in their decisionmaking, including contributing to the development of the Natural Capital Protocol’s Forest Products Sector Guide as a member of the Natural Capital Coalition.
+Indufor helps companies together with local stakeholders to identify the material impacts and dependencies in their value chain.
+In consultation with firm management, we develop customised measurement and valuation techniques.
+In decades of work, we have developed guidance for forest sector entities on how to incorporate natural capital valuation in their decision-making and, as a member of the Natural Capital Coalition, we have contributed to the Natural Capital Protocol’s Forest Products Sector Guide.

 Our services in this area include: